Professor Scharff working with students.

 Rubric Samples

-Example 1: Title – Changing Communities in Our City Oral Presentation Rubric (DOCX)
+Example 1: Title – Changing Communities in Our City Oral Presentation Rubric (PDF)

 Task Description: Each student will make a 5-minute presentation on the changes in one Portland community over the past thirty years.
 The students may focus the presentation in any way he or she wishes, but there needs to be a thesis of some sort, not just a chronological exposition.
 The presentation should include appropriate photographs, maps, graphs and other visual aids for the audience.